Chouffe/hack-assembler/README.md

 To assemble the program called "Program.asm", issue the following command
 > lein run "Program.asm"

+## Tests

+To run the test, issue the command
+> lein midje

 ## License

 Copyright © 2015 Arthur Caillau